kacole2/ecs-dockerswarm/README.md

 a90ef32ce5ec        emccode/ecsobjectsw:v2.0   "/opt/vipr/boot/boot   39 seconds ago      Up 38 seconds                           swarm-node02/ecsdocker_ecsnode03_1
 e6356782748c        emccode/ecsobjectsw:v2.0   "/opt/vipr/boot/boot   39 seconds ago      Up 38 seconds                           swarm-node01/ecsdocker_ecsnode02_1
 ```
 **Warning** It can't be guarenteed that all the containers will be spread amongst the three machines.
 The Docker Swarm strategy is set to `--spread` by default which means all the containers are evenly distributed across all Docker Swarm hosts.
 Review [Docker Swarm Advanced Scheduling](https://docs.docker.com/swarm/scheduler/strategy/) to learn more.
+Sucessfull attempts require the containers to be spread out amongst the three hosts.

 #### ECS UI Access
 After a few minutes, the ECS UI will be available.
 To access the UI, point your browser to one of the **Public IP addresses** using `https://`.
 You can retrieve all **external** IPs with `docker-machine ls` (not needed):